Paired Threshold Graphs: A Polynomial-time Algorithm for Identifying PT Graphs

-\end{definition} \begin{theorem} For any semi unit interval graph $G$ and any $p \in V$, $G$ has a $p$-max partition if and only if the associated 2SAT instance is satisfiable. \end{theorem} \begin{proof} First, suppose that $G$ has a $p$-max partition $(V_T, V_U )$.
-Consider the 2SAT assignment obtained by letting $x_i$ be true if and only if $i \in V_T$.
-We verify that all clauses of the 2SAT instance are satisfied:

-\begin{itemize} \item By Corollary~\ref{cor:w}, all clauses added in step (ii) are satisfied. \item Since in a $p$-max partition, the vertices in $V_U$ that are adjacent to $p$ form a clique, and all clauses added in step (iii) are satisfied. \item Since in a $p$-max partition the vicinal preorder is total on $V_T$, all clauses added in step (iv) are satisfied. \item Since a $p$-max partition omits the forbidden induced subgraphs of Definition \ref{def3_Gr}, all clauses added in steps (v) and (vi) are satisfied. \end{itemize}
+\begin{itemize} \item By Corollary~\ref{cor:w}, all clauses added in step (ii) are satisfied. \item Since in a $v$-admissible partition, the vertices in $V_U$ that are adjacent to $v$ form a clique, all clauses added in step (iii) are satisfied. \item Since in a $v$-admissible partition the vicinal preorder is total on $V_T$, all clauses added in step (iv) are satisfied. \item Since a $v$-admissible partition omits the forbidden induced subgraphs of Definition~\ref{def3_Gr}, all clauses added in steps (v) and (vi) are satisfied. \end{itemize}

 On the other hand, suppose that the 2SAT instance is satisfiable.
-Let $(V_T, V_U )$ be the partition obtained by putting $i \in V_T$ if and only if $x_i$ is true.
-We verify that $(V_T, V_U )$ is $p$-admissible.
-Properties (1)-(3) of Definition~\ref{def3_Gr} are easy to verify:
+Let $(V_T, V_U )$ be the partition obtained by putting $i \in V_T$ if and only if $x_i$ is true; we will prove that $(V_T, V_U)$ is a $v$-admissible partition.
+First, observe that the clauses added in step~(ii) guarantee that $v \in V_T$ and that only vertices of $W$ can be in $V_T$, so $v$ is maximal among the vertices of $T$ in the vicinal preorder.
+Hence, if $(V_T, V_U)$ is admissible, then it is $v$-admissible.

-\begin{enumerate}[(1)] \item No two vertices of $V_T$ are incomparable in the vicinal preorder, since this would violate a clause added in step (iv).
+To show that $(V_T, V_U)$ is admissible, we verify the conditions of Definition~\ref{def3_Gr}.
+Conditions (1) and (2) of Definition~\ref{def3_Gr} are easy to verify: \begin{enumerate}[(1)] \item No two vertices of $V_T$ are incomparable in the vicinal preorder, since this would violate a clause added in step (iv).

-\item Step (ii) guarantees that only vertices of $W$ can be in $V_T$, so $p$ is maximal among the vertices of $T$ in the vicinal preorder.

-\item If for some $i \in V_T$ the set $\n (i) \cap V_U$ is not a clique, then by the maximality of $\n (p)$, we also have that $\n (p) \cap V_U$ is not a clique, which would violate a clause added in step (iii). \end{enumerate}
+\item If for some $i \in V_T$ the set $\n (i) \cap V_U$ is not a clique, then by the maximality of $\n (v)$, we also have that $\n (v) \cap V_U$ is not a clique, which would violate a clause added in step (iii). \end{enumerate}